MikeBakinovski/DevOps_Fundamentals/05 Scripting Bash/README.md

 0
 ```
 ---
-## HOME TASKS REQUIREMENTS
+### HOME TASKS REQUIREMENTS
-You should use Bash for executing required tasks.
+You should use Bash for executing required tasks.<br/>
-Use clear formatting.
+Use clear formatting.<br/>
-No errors on execution.
+No errors on execution.<br/>
-Use best practices during development.
+Use best practices during development.<br/>
-Your scripts should be readable.
+Your scripts should be readable.<br/>
-Use comments where is needed.
+Use comments where is needed.<br/>
-Use console output and logging to show result of your work
+Use console output and logging to show result of your work.<br/>

 ---
-## HOMEWORK RESULTS
+### HOMEWORK RESULTS
-Create screenshots containing the following information:
+Create screenshots containing the following information:<br/>
-All screenshots should contain system datetime of your host OS.
+All screenshots should contain system datetime of your host OS.<br/>
-Output of the console with execution result of your code.
+Output of the console with execution result of your code.<br/>
-Put all of your  *.sh files into zip archive following naming conventions:
+Put all of your  *.sh files into zip archive following naming conventions:<br/>

 for scripts - Homework1_BashScripting_TaskTaskNumber.ps1 (ex.
-Homework1_BashScripting_Task1.sh)
+Homework1_BashScripting_Task1.sh)<br/>
 for archive - Name_Surname_Bash_Homework1_BashScripting.zip. (ex.
-Ivan_Ivanov_Bash_Homework1_BashScripting.zip)
+Ivan_Ivanov_Bash_Homework1_BashScripting.zip)<br/>
-All home task artifacts should be attached to the appropriate chapter in learn.
+All home task artifacts should be attached to the appropriate chapter in learn.<br/>